Thursday, October 23, 2014

 Get Hip to Your Hip Alignment

-While standing in a bow stance with 70% of your weight in your front (left) leg, your left hip should be released back.
-The knee, of course, goes forward and should track over the middle of your foot but the hip is released back.
-The hips are positioned under the shoulders and that alignment stays the same while your weights shifts forward and back in a bow stance.
-Some students, while shifting their weight forward, turn their hips and shove the left hip forward.
-This turning of the hips could strain the lower back and cause hip pain.
+In a bow stance, when 70% of your weight shifts into your right leg, your right hip should be released back.
+The knee goes forward and should track over the middle of your foot, but the hip is released back.
+The hips are positioned under the shoulders and you maintain that alignment when your weights shifts forward and back in a bow stance.
+Some students, while shifting their weight forward, turn their hips and shove the right hip forward.
+Turning the hips could strain the lower back and cause hip pain.

 Thursday, March 6, 2014